Jacquelyne Jackson: Career and research

 Jackson contributed to more than 80 scholarly journals, and has also published two books: These Rights They Seek in 1962 (her PhD dissertation which focused on her participant observer work in the civil rights activities of the Tuskegee Civic Association, Montgomery Improvement Association and the Birmingham Civil Rights Movement in the 1950s and early 1960s) and Minorities and Aging in 1980.
 In her scholarship, Jackson has addressed race-based affirmative action, the bell curve, and the Anita Hill/Clarence Thomas controversy of 1991.
 She co-authored or published as executive editor many other scholarly works.
 Jackson also ran political campaigns for Durham Mayor Bill Bell when he ran for City Council and worked with the Federation on American Immigration Reform (FAIR) in the early 1980s.

-Jackson served as the President of the Association of Social and Behavioral Scientists and Chair of the Caucus of Black Sociologists.
-Jackson has been a member of the Board of Directors of the Carver Research Foundation at Tuskegee University.
-She served as the Director of the National Council on Black Aging.
+Jackson served as the president of the Association of Social and Behavioral Scientists and chair of the Caucus of Black Sociologists.
+Jackson has been a member of the board of directors of the Carver Research Foundation at Tuskegee University.
+She served as the director of the National Council on Black Aging.
 She held memberships in the American Sociologist Association, Southern Sociological Society, Gerontological Society of America, and the National Council on Family Relations.
 Since 1959, she has also been a member of the Tuskegee, Alabama, Civic Association.

 Personal life

 She was married to Murphy Jackson, and they had one child.

 Jackson retired in 1998 and moved to Kansas to be closer to her daughter's family and to her twin sister, Jeanne, who resided in Topeka, Kansas.
-She died on January 28, 2004, of pancreatic cancer in Stillwell, Kansas.
+She died on January 28, 2004, of pancreatic cancer, in Stilwell, Kansas.